kalbfuss/pyframe/README.md

 In this example, we want to show our most recent photos stored in the cloud in the period from 8:00 to 10:00 and our favorite photos, which are stored locally, in the period from 18:00 to 20:00.
 Since we are not necessarily at home in the evening, we want the display to be motion activated during this time.

-Firstly, we define two (enabled) repositories: A local repository (*Local storage*) with files stored under the relative path *./local/photos* and a WebDAV repository (*Cloud storage*) with files stored in the cloud.
-The third repository (*Test repository*) used for testing has been disabled.
+Firstly, we define two (enabled) repositories: A local repository ("Local storage") with files stored under the relative path "./local/photos" and a WebDAV repository ("Cloud storage") with files stored in the cloud.
+The third repository ("Test repository") used for testing has been disabled.
 Per the repository default settings, the index of the local repository is updated at the start of the application and every 24 hours.
 The index of the cloud repository is updated daily at 23:00.

-Secondly, we define two slideshows: The first slideshow (*Favorites*) includes files tagged as *favorites* from the local repository.
+Secondly, we define two slideshows: The first slideshow ("Favorites") includes files tagged as "favorites" from the local repository.
 Files are shown for a duration of 60 s.
-The second slideshow (*Recent*) includes the 200 most recent files from the cloud repository, which are not tagged as *vacation* or *favorites*.
-We further limit files to *images*.
+The second slideshow ("Recent") includes the 200 most recent files from the cloud repository, which are not tagged as "vacation" or "favorites".
+We further limit files to "images".
 Files are sorted by the creation date in ascending order.
 Per the slideshow defaults, images are shown for a duration of 180 s.

-The slideshow defaults further ensure that files tagged as *private* are always excluded.
+The slideshow defaults further ensure that files tagged as "private" are always excluded.
 Files are labeled with their description from the file metadata (if available) and labels are shown for a duration of 60 s at the start and the end of each file.
 Since the display is installed in vertical orientation, we rotate the content by -90° and limit content to files in portrait orientation.

-Thirdly, we define a schedule to show the second slideshow (*Recent*) in the time from 8:00 to 10:00 and the first slideshow (*Favorites*) in the time from 18:00 to 20:00.
+Thirdly, we define a schedule to show the second slideshow ("Recent") in the time from 8:00 to 10:00 and the first slideshow ("Favorites") in the time from 18:00 to 20:00.
 In the first case, the display is always on.
 In the second case, the display is motion activated with a timeout interval of 300 s.

 Finally, since we run Home Assistant and need the MQTT remote control for the motion activation feature, we configure an MQTT client connection.
-For the motion activation feature to function properly, we further have to link the touch button with a motion sensor in Home Assistant (see *Motion Activation*).
+For the motion activation feature to function properly, we further have to link the touch button with a motion sensor in Home Assistant (see [motion activation](#Motion activation)).

 ```yaml
 repositories: